OpenHack/openhack.github.com/index.markdown

 OpenHack is a meetup with a simple purpose: Code together, on anything.

 OpenHack works by hosting a meetup in your city that gets programmers of any experience level together to code.
-Here's how an OpenHack night works:
+Here's how an OpenHack night meetup runs:

 * You can hack on anything!
 Any language, framework, public/open-source, personal, etc.
 * You don't have to have an idea to hack on!
 You're more than welcome to come just to pair with someone.